yanjing-sisu/Hello-World/README.md

-To run this file you need:
+To run the main file you need:
 - IDLE -> http://www.python.org/

 Have fun!